bbauska/HTML5-Basics/README.md

 functionality or break a website if the cached CSS and JavaScript files are referencing elements that no longer exist, have moved or have been renamed.

-**Cache busting** is the process of forcing the browser to download the new files.
-This is done by naming the file something different to the old file.
+<b>Cache busting</b> is the process of forcing the browser to download the new files.
+This
+is done by naming the file something different to the old file.

 A common technique to force the browser to re-download the file is to append a query